Calico: Politics of cotton in the British Empire

+In 1764, 3,870,392 lb of cottonwool was imported.

+In North America, the Sons of Liberty disguised themselves in calico as Indians during the Boston Tea Party.
+Participants in the Anti-Rent War of the early nineteenth century used this disguise to associate land monopoly in the Hudson Valley with the trade monopoly of the East India Company.

 Calico printing

 Early Indian chintz, that is, glazed calico with a large floral pattern, was primarily produced using painting techniques.
 Later, the hues were applied by wooden blocks, and the cloth manufacturers in Britain printed calico using wooden block printing.
 Calico printers at work are depicted in one of the stained glass windows made by Stephen Adam for the Maryhill Burgh Halls, Glasgow.
 Confusingly, linen and silk printed this way were known as linen calicoes and silk calicoes.
 Early European calicoes (1680) were cheap plain weave white cotton fabric, or cream or unbleached cotton, with a design block-printed using a single alizarin dye fixed with two mordants, giving a red and black pattern.
 Polychromatic prints were possible, using two sets of blocks and an additional blue dye.
 The Indian taste was for dark printed backgrounds, while the European market preferred a pattern on a cream base.
 As the century progressed the European preference moved from the large chintz patterns to smaller, tighter patterns.

 Thomas Bell patented a printing technique in 1783 that used copper rollers.
 In 1785, Livesey, Hargreaves and Company put the first machine that used this technique into operation in Walton-le-Dale, Lancashire.
 The production volume for printed cloth in Lancashire in 1750 was estimated at 50,000 pieces of 30 yd; in 1850, it was 20,000,000 pieces.
 The commercial method of calico printing using engraved rollers was invented in 1821 in New Mills, Derbyshire, in the United Kingdom.
 John Potts of Potts, Oliver and Potts used a copper-engraved master to produce rollers to transfer the inks.
 After 1888, block printing was only used for short-run specialized jobs.
 After 1880, profits from printing fell due to overcapacity and the firms started to form combines.
 In the first, three Scottish firms formed the United Turkey Red Co.
 Ltd in 1897, and the second, in 1899, was the much larger Calico Printers' Association 46 printing concerns and 13 merchants combined, representing 85% of the British printing capacity.
 Some of this capacity was removed and in 1901 Calico had 48% of the printing trade.
 In 1916, they and the other printers formed and joined a trade association, which then set minimum prices for each 'price section' of the industry.

 The trade association remained in operation until 1954, when the arrangement was challenged by the government Monopolies Commission.
 Over the intervening period much trade had been lost overseas.